Black Traffic

 Black Traffic is a fifth studio album by English alternative rock band Skunk Anansie.
 It was released on 17 September 2012 through 100% Records, earMUSIC and Carosello Records.

 The first single from the album is "I Believed in You" which is about people being disappointed in their politicians.

 In 2012 it was awarded a silver certification from the Independent Music Companies Association, which indicated sales of at least 20,000 copies throughout Europe.

+Critical reception

+Black Traffic was met with "mixed or average" reviews from critics.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 55, based on 6 reviews.